-The panel found that the aims, objectives and rationale for the programme were expressed clearly and were consistent with the level of the award.
+The panel found that, in general, the aims, objectives and rationale for this separate (new) programme were expressed clearly and were consistent with the level of the award.

-The panel noted from the documentation, and conversations with the programme team during the site visit, that there are a number of substantial changes proposed for the programmes under review, including the change in programme titles from 'Learning and Teaching', to 'Educational Practice', which was stated to reflect the wider changes and norms across the sector.
-The programme team indicated that the new title more accurately describes the scope and focus of this professional development award.
-The embedded postgraduate diploma award is available through stage one of the MA award.
-The previously embedded FE award has been redeveloped with a separate award title and a separate programme document was provided to facilitate its review.
-The programme titles are appropriate.
+The panel noted from the documentation, and conversations with the programme team during the site visit, that there are a number of substantial changes proposed for the programme under review, including the change in MA programme title from 'Learning and Teaching', to 'Educational Practice', which was stated to reflect the wider changes and norms across the sector.
+The programme team indicated that the new title more accurately describes the scope and focus of this professional development award, and the embedded postgraduate award is available through stage one of the MA award.
+The previously embedded FE award has been redeveloped with a separate award title which is purported to be a more accurate description of the initial teacher education award.
+The rationale for the introduction of this named EXIT AWARD was clearly identified by the programme team in the opening session.
+The programme title is appropriate.

-The MIPLOs for the programmes were informed by the QQI Generic Awards Standards and have been mapped against these standards.
+The MIPLOs for the programme have been informed by the QQI Generic Awards Standards and have been mapped against these standards.
 The documentation provided details on the rephrasing and synthesis of some of the MIPLOs and MIMLOs.
 The reduction in MIPLOs from the 2015 validated programme, enables succinctness and better captures the learning outcomes of the programme without repetition.

 The panel commends NCI and the programme team on the participatory and democratic teaching practice exemplified throughout the programme, which reflects the ethos of the college and the programmes under consideration.
+[N1]

-The programme concept, implementation strategy, and its interpretation of QQI awards standards are well informed and soundly based (considering social, cultural, educational, professional and employment objectives) a) The development of the programme and the intended programme learning outcomes has sought a) b) out a lectu inter asso development of the programme and the intended programme learning outcomes has sought and taken into account the views of stakeholders such as learners, graduates, teachers, irers, education and training institutions, employers, statutory bodies, regulatory bodies, the national scientific and academic communities, professional bodies and equivalent ciations, trades unions, and social and community representatives. nterpretation of awards standards has been adequately informed and researched; idering the programme aims and objectives and minimum intended programme (and, where cable, modular) learning outcomes. (i) There is a satisfactory rationale for providing the programme. (ii) The proposed programme compares favourably with existing related (comparable) programmes in Ireland and beyond.
-Comparators should be as close as it is possible to find. ((iii) There is support for the introduction of the programme (such as from employers, or professional, regulatory or statutory bodies). (iv) There is evidence of learner demand for the programme. (v) There is evidence of employment opportunities for graduates where relevant. (vi) The programme meets genuine education and training needs. c) e are mechanisms to keep the programme updated in consultation with internal and external cholders. d) loyers and practitioners in the cases of vocational and professional awards have been - ematically involved in the programme design where the programme is vocationally or - essionally oriented. e) The p programme satisfies any validation-related criteria attaching to the applicable awards stand dards and QQI awards specifications.
-Satisfac tory Comment (yes, no), partially y) Yes The panel is satisfied that this criterion has been satisfactorily addressed by the res College during the review event and in the documentation provided.
+The programme concept, implementation strategy, and its interpretation of QQI awards standards are well informed and soundly based (considering social, cultural, educational, professional and employment objectives)

+- a) The development of the programme and the intended programme learning outcomes has sought out and taken into account the views of stakeholders such as learners, graduates, teachers, lecturers, education and training institutions, employers, statutory bodies, regulatory bodies, the international scientific and academic communities, professional bodies and equivalent associations, trades unions, and social and community representatives. - b) The interpretation of awards standards has been adequately informed and researched; considering the programme aims and objectives and minimum intended programme (and, where applicable, modular) learning outcomes. - (i) There is a satisfactory rationale for providing the programme. - (ii) The proposed programme compares favourably with existing related (comparable) programmes in Ireland and beyond.
+Comparators should be as close as it is possible to find. - (iii) There is support for the introduction of the programme (such as from employers, or professional, regulatory or statutory bodies). - (iv) There is evidence of learner demand for the programme. - (v) There is evidence of employment opportunities for graduates where relevant. - (vi) The programme meets genuine education and training needs. - c) There are mechanisms to keep the programme updated in consultation with internal and external stakeholders. - d) Employers and practitioners in the cases of vocational and professional awards have been systematically involved in the programme design where the programme is vocationally or professionally oriented. - e) The programme satisfies any validation-related criteria attaching to the applicable awards standards and QQI awards specifications.

+Satisfactory (yes, no, partially) Comment Yes The panel is satisfied that this criterion has been satisfactorily addressed by the College during the review event and in the documentation provided.